 Emily’s Wonder Lab

 This new series is hosted not only by a woman, but a pregnant woman!
 I love seeing mom’s leading the charge on STEM like this.
 Best of all, the show is fantastic and includes fun labs you can do after the show.
-Highly recommended.
+Highly recommended for curious kids.

 Can you make an explosive with coffee?
 Can vacuum cleaners lift a car?
 An engineer puts these and other unconventional questions to the test.
 Available on Netflix and National Geographic.

 Sir David Attenborough narrates this eight-part series that explores the unique wonders of the natural world.
-Produced in partnership with the World Wildlife Fund, it provides and incredible look into Earth’s remaining wilderness areas and their animal inhabitants, and explores how climate change is affecting our planet.
+Produced in partnership with the World Wildlife Fund, it provides and incredible look into Earth’s remaining wilderness areas and their animal inhabitants, and explores how climate change is affecting planet Earth.
 Available on Netflix.

 Sir David Attenborough narrates this critically acclaimed series that dives into the oceans to explore the depths of the marine environment.
 Two-thirds of the world’s surface is covered with water but scientists know less about the oceans than they do about the moon.
 This series is perfect for your aspiring marine biologists.
+David Attenborough videos are always an excellent learning resource for Earth Science studies.
 Available on Netflix.